 This lens is optimized for video recording, with a range of uses that include self-recording.

+Does it matter that this lens lacks the 29-35mm focal lengths?
+Maybe.
+Maybe not.
 Not all needs include that range, and in that case (or if you can satisfy infrequent needs via cropping), there is no concern.

 Still, the 29-35mm range is especially useful for portraits and products, and I seldom go out without this range covered.
-However, a second camera with a standard zoom lens, such as the RF 28-70mm F2.8 IS STM, covers more far more than this difference.
+However, a second camera with a standard zoom lens, such as the RF 28-70mm F2.8 IS STM, covers far more than this difference.
 If a lens change and the short downtime it entails is acceptable, the second lens unmounted in the case may also cover this need.

 APS-C imaging sensor format cameras utilize a smaller portion of the image circle, framing a scene more tightly.
 The Canon field of view crop factor is 1.6x, with the 16-28mm range providing a 25.6-44.8mm full-frame angle of view equivalent.
 This angle of view has increased value for portraiture while foregoing some landscape and architecture angles.